Blick in den Bibliotheksbereich im Gebäude der Außenstelle in Sanaa © DAI, Außenstelle Sanaa // Irmgard Wagner

 History

 The core of the library of the Sana'a branch goes back to holdings belonging to the Baghdad library.
 Since the founding of the branch office in 1978, the library has expanded continuously and offers primarily works on the archaeology and art history of the Arabian Peninsula.
 With its approximately 4,000 volumes, it today is the largest archaeological library in Yemen.
-In 2018, a small library focussing on South Arabia and East Africa was installed in the premises of the Sana'a branch office in Berlin.
+A library magazine with a focus on South Arabia and East Africa is located in Berlin.

 Content & Holdings